isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

 1. (Optional) Do any of the following:

-    * Click Preview to preview Image Maps.
+    * To preview Image Maps, click **[!UICONTROL Preview]**.
-    * To delete an Image Map or polygon vertex, select a shape on the image, and then click Delete.
-Or, for an eCatalog, on the Order Pages tab, click Clear Maps to remove Image Maps from all pages.
+    * To delete an Image Map or polygon vertex, select a shape on the image, and then click **[!UICONTROL Delete]**.
+Or, for an eCatalog, on the Order Pages tab, click **[!UICONTROL Clear Maps]** to remove Image Maps from all pages.
     * To temporarily remove an Image Map from an image, an image in a SpinSet, or an eCatalog page, without deleting it, deselect the appropriate On option in the Image Map list.

-1. Click Save.
+1. Click **[!UICONTROL Save]**.

 ### Adjusting the position, shape, and size of Image Maps {#adjusting-the-position-shape-and-size-of-image-maps}

 To change the position, shape, and size of an Image Map, select the Image Map button.
-Then, select the Pan tool and follow these instructions:
+Then, select the **[!UICONTROL Pan]** tool and follow these instructions:

-**Changing position** Move the pointer near to but not over the border of the Image Map.
+**Changing position** - Move the pointer near to but not over the border of the Image Map.
 When you see the four-headed arrow icon, drag the map to a new location.

-**Changing the size and shape** How you change the shape and size of an Image Map depends on whether you are working with a rectangular or polygonal Image Map:
+**Changing the size and shape** - How you change the shape and size of an Image Map depends on whether you are working with a rectangular or polygonal Image Map:

+>[!TIP]
+>
-***Tip**: You can drag the Size slider at the bottom of the screen to change views and get a better look at your Image Map.*
+>You can drag the Size slider at the bottom of the screen to change views and get a better look at your Image Map.

-**Rectangular Image Map** Move the pointer over a side or corner of the Image Map.
+**Rectangular Image Map** - Move the pointer over a side or corner of the Image Map.
 When you see the double-headed arrow icon, start dragging.
 Hold down the Shift key as you drag to change size but maintain the aspect ratio (the shape).

-**Polygonal Image Map** Drag a square selection handle.
+**Polygonal Image Map** - Drag a square selection handle.
 To create a selection handle, click the border of the Image Map and start dragging.

 ### Handling overlapping Image Maps {#handling-overlapping-image-maps}